RESEARCH STARTER

 Rainforest Resources

 Approximately 80 percent of the developed world’s diet originated in tropical rainforests, including avocados, figs, oranges, lemons, grapefruit, bananas, guavas, pineapples, mangos, and tomatoes.
 Vegetables originating from the rainforest include corn, potatoes, rice, squash, and yams.
-Rainforest spices include black pepper, cayenne, cinnamon, cloves, and ginger.
+Rainforest-originated spices include black pepper, cayenne, cinnamon, cloves, and ginger.
 Other popular rainforest-derived foods include chocolate, sugarcane, coffee, vanilla, and cashews.
-At least three thousand different fruits are found in the rainforests; of these, only about two hundred are used in the Western world, while the forests' indigenous peoples make use of more than two thousand.
-Rainforest plants are rich in secondary metabolites, particularly alkaloids, which protect plants from disease and insect attacks and have medicinal benefits.
+At least three thousand different fruits are found in the rainforests; of these, only about two hundred are used in the Western world, while the forests' Indigenous peoples make use of more than two thousand.
+Rainforest plants are rich in secondary metabolites, particularly alkaloids, which have medical benefits and protect plants from disease and insect attacks.

 Tropical rainforests are important sources of genetic material for improving existing crop plants or breeding new varieties.
 As the population size of a species shrinks, genetic diversity shrinks in direct proportion, because as a species diminishes in number, genes disappear even if the species survives.
-A reduction of the gene pool renders a species less adaptable to changing environments and more susceptible to extinction, depriving future generations of potentially useful resources.
+Gene pool reduction renders a species less adaptable to changing environments and more susceptible to extinction, depriving future generations of potentially useful resources.

 Without periodic infusions of new germ plasm, crops bred specifically for humans, such as coffee, bananas, and cocoa, cannot continue to produce high yields at low cost.
 As the products of generations of selective breeding, these crops continually require the amalgamation of new genetic material to maintain productivity and flavor, to counteract new diseases and insect strains, and to endure environmental stresses such as unusual cold or drought.